 How To Get Better

-Another reader recently asked me how to deal with their mental illness, and I see this being a trend, so I've written this guide.
-Here’s how it works in the country I live in, but it should work for any civilised country, and the later steps are arguably more important that anyone can do.
+I have received a series of emails from readers asking for advice, particularly on mental health.
+Here’s how to get help with mental health in the country I live in, and it should work for any civilised country, and the later steps are arguably more important that anyone can do.

 Step 1: See a doctor, a GP.